Mzakiru/MySchoolSystem/README.md

-# TQWAEMS | GAS EDUCATION MANAGEMENT SYSTEM
+# GASEMS | GAS EDUCATION MANAGEMENT SYSTEM
 A full school management website using flask.
 Full CRUD( create, read, update, delete ) facility

 ## How to work in this project